 - rapid loss of alertness

-Symptoms of SAH come on suddenly and you may lose consciousness quickly.
-If you experience any of these symptoms combined with a severe headache, it is important to seek emergency medical attention right away.
+The symptoms of SAH come on suddenly, and you may lose consciousness quickly.
+Seek emergency medical attention right away if you experience any of these symptoms combined with a severe headache.

 Other causes of SAH include:

 - bleeding from an arteriovenous malformation (AVM)